Filing of Papers in Supreme CourtAll paper motions must be filed, and the appropriate fee paid to the Bronx County Clerk in Room

-Generally, the Request For Judicial Intervention, commonly referred to as an “RJI”, is required to be filed in any action where the assignment of a Justice is required.
+Generally, the Request for Judicial Intervention, commonly referred to as an “RJI”, is required to be filed in any action where the assignment of a Justice is required.
 The RJI sets forth the information which is entered into the court system’s database.
 It must be completely and accurately filled out.
 The full caption, as stated on the Summons, must be set forth.
 Use of terms “et al.” and “etc.” are not permitted.
-Only one RJI (revised 1/31/2000) may be filed in each action.
-Either a self represented litigant or an attorney must sign the affirmation at the end of the form.
-Once completed, the RJI must be filed in duplicate.
+Only one RJI (revised 11/24/2022) may be filed in each action.
+The affirmation at the end of the form must be signed by the filer.
 Except in the case of an ex-parte application, the RJI must also be served together with the accompanying application upon all parties.

 Proof of accuracy of the index number must accompany the RJI.
 See 22 NYCRR section 202.6.